Page 18 – Jihad – Holy war – Apostasy

 Ayyash ibn Abi Rabi’ah was initially a companion of the Prophet Muhammad (pbuh), but he fell into disbelief when he was pressured by his family to abandon Islam.
 After some time, he repented and returned to the faith.
 The Prophet Muhammad (pbuh) accepted his return with kindness and never held it against him, illustrating the Prophet’s principle of forgiveness and mercy.

-The Case of the Bedouins Apostates (Arab Tribes)
+The Case of the Bedouins Apostates, a very large number.

 The Apostates of Tribe of the Banu Hanifa (including Musaylimah’s followers)